LocalizationModule¶

 Note

-condition when trying to configure and use the LocalizationModule
+condition when trying to configure and use the LocalizationModule, because of

 Remember that you can overwrite partially or none at all the inherited localization resources defined by base resources.
 Therefore, the following scenarios are valid, and its combination also: